Philosophix/Swing-Looper/privacy-policy.md

 We collect crash logs to identify and address issues within the app for a better user experience.

 ## How We Use Your Information
 The information we collect is used solely for improving the app and fixing any issues.
-We do not measure any usage trends or record any swings.

 ## Billing Information
 All billing transactions are handled exclusively by the App Store.
 We do not collect or store any billing information.